Directory of Sustainable Eco Lodges and Tours

 Kenya Eco Lodges and Travel safety

 Check in advance about the safety in Kenya and in the places you plan to visit.
 You can also consult your country’s official government websites.
-For American citizens, this is the US Dept. of State’s page on Kenya.
+For American citizens and others, this is the US Dept. of State’s page on Kenya.

 Leave a Reply